mdda/deep-learning-workshop/ideas.md

     We look forward for submissions that are novel, exciting and that appeal to the wider community.

   Submitted a talk proposal on the theme "Building, growing and sustaining ML communities"
-    Notification of acceptance: 21 October 2018
+    Notification of acceptance: 21 October 2018 = YES!